Causal Reasoning and Large Language Models: Opening a New Frontier for Causality: LLMs for Token Causality and Causal Judgments

 \subsubsection{Assessing responsibility}

-LLM-based causal reasoning can allow for a more nuanced understanding of causality, taking into account factors such as intention, moral obligation, and epistemic state that are difficult to capture using formal SCM approaches.
+Using LLMs to produce causal arguments allows for a more nuanced understanding of causality, taking into account factors such as intention, moral obligation, and epistemic state that are difficult to capture using formal SCM approaches.
 We present a study of these capabilities in Supplementary~\ref{app:responsibility}.